-A Bird in the Hand Volunteers band shearwater shorebirds
+A Bird in the Hand: Volunteers band shearwater seabirds

 By Catherine Cluett Pactol